IgnacioFan/go-url-shortener/readme.md

 # Go URL Shortener

 Welcome to visit my project!
-This repo showcases a robust and scalable system design around the popular topic of designing a URL Shortener (or TinyURL).
+This repo showcases the design of a URL Shortener (or TinyURL).
 The implementation delves into functional and non-functional aspects of system architecture.

 Functional Requirements
 1. URL Shortening: efficiently shorten URLs.